Connect with others who understand.

 While joint deformities from RA can impact your daily activities and quality of life, there are treatment options to help you.
 Talk to your rheumatologist or another healthcare provider about your options for recovery and how to prevent further joint damage with RA.

 Do you live with joint deformities due to rheumatoid arthritis?
 What treatments have worked the best for you?
-Share your experiences in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.